An Analytical and AI-discovered Stable, Accurate, and Generalizable Subgrid-scale Closure for Geophysical Turbulence

 NGM4 and NGM6's strong \textit{a priori} performance is reflected in their superior \textit{a posteriori} performance.
 LES \cite{py2d} with NGM4 and NGM6 remain long-term stable when the LES resolution is high enough to capture over $80\%$ of DNS enstrophy (see Fig.~S2).
 This is reminiscent of findings in 3D turbulence, where LES typically needs a resolution high enough to cover at least $80\%$ of DNS kinetic energy \cite{pope2000turbulent}.

-As shown in Figs. \ref{fig:aposteriori} and S3, when stable, LES with NGM4 and NGM6 capture both the bulk and tails of the probability distribution function (PDF) of vorticity (the tails of this PDF represent ``extreme weather'' in this prototype of atmospheric circulation).
+\KJ{In the atmosphere, intense cyclonic and anticyclonic vortices, which have positive and negative vorticity and are associated with low- and high-pressure systems, respectively, can drive various kinds of weather extremes \cite{vallis2017atmospheric}.
+Therefore, in this prototype of atmospheric turbulent circulation, the tails of the probability distribution function (PDF) of vorticity represent low-probability, rare ``extreme weather'' events}.
+As shown in Figs. \ref{fig:aposteriori} and S3-S4, when stable, LES with NGM4 and NGM6 capture both the bulk and tails of the PDF of vorticity.
 LES with eddy-viscosity closures fail to capture the extremes, especially for Cases 3 and 4, which have high-wavenumber forcings.
-Note that NGM2 for any case and any LES resolution leads to instabilities.
+Note that \KJ{using} NGM2 for any case and any LES resolution leads to instabilities.

-In addition to better capturing extreme events, LES with NGM4 and NGM6 outperforms eddy-viscosity models in short-term forecasting of vorticity (see insets of panels (a)-(b) in Figs. \ref{fig:aposteriori} and S3).
+In addition to better capturing extreme events, LES with NGM4 and NGM6 outperforms eddy-viscosity models in short-term forecasting of vorticity (see insets of panels (a)-(b) in Figs. \ref{fig:aposteriori} and S3-S4).

 LES with NGM4 and NGM6 also outperform LES with other closures in capturing the domain-averaged kinetic energy and enstrophy (Table~S2).
-Figures~\ref{fig:aposteriori} and S3 (c)-(d) show the enstrophy spectra of FDNS and LES.
+Figures~\ref{fig:aposteriori}, S3 (c)-(d), \KJ{and S4 (b)} show the enstrophy spectra of FDNS and LES.
 The insets magnifying the tails of the spectra do not clearly show the superiority of LES with any specific closure.
-However, the insets magnifying the spectra at lower wavenumbers reveal that LES with eddy-viscosity closures underestimate the enstrophy at large scales, likely due to the excessive diffusion.
-The same observation can be made about the energy spectra (Fig.~S4).
+However, the insets magnifying the spectra at lower wavenumbers reveal that LES with eddy-viscosity closures \KJ{underestimate the enstrophy at large scales, likely due to the excessive diffusion}.
+The same observation can be made about the energy spectra (Fig.~S5).
 Note that in \textit{a posteriori} tests, LES with NGM4 and NGM6 show fairly similar performances, suggesting that in practice, using NGM4 might be enough.